 Forget what you’ll pack in your checked bag.
 If you’re an anxious flyer, you’re far more concerned about how you’re going to make it from point A to point B without completely freaking out.
 Throw in a bit of rough weather and the smooth sailing you were crossing your fingers (and toes) for is suddenly out the window.
-Even frequent travelers can get a bit shaky when they feel turbulence while 30,000 feet up in the air.
+Even though pilots want you to know this truth about turbulence, it can still be frightening and confusing for even frequent fliers.
 But are those bumps in your airways normal?
 Are they dangerous?
 And how do pilots know how to take control, even with planes that mostly, fly themselves?
 We got an expert to give us the scoop on choppy airplane rides.
-(Here’s how traveling in an airplane affects your body.)

 What is turbulence?